tirzak/zdesk-code/README.md

 ## Tests

-Files that contain tests have "test_" prefix.
-The project include tests for api calls and output parser.
+Tests are included in the tests directory.
+The project include tests for api calls, output parser, and singleton class.

-Run `make test` in a terminal to run all tests.
+Run `make test` in the terminal to run all tests.